orlp/iwyu/readme.md

 # IWYU

-IWYU is a small utility that _helps_ you include the right C++ headers..
+IWYU is a small utility that _helps_ you include the right C++ headers.
 It helps you detect superfluous headers as well as potentially missing headers.

 The tool is not particularly smart.
 The first issue is that IWYU doesn't